hellmarbecker/blog/_drafts/2021-12-18-druid-lab---processing-movie-tag-data.markdown

 - If you cannot parse a multi-value dimension directly, you may be able to use a transform to build it.
 - `string_to_array` is a powerful function to split a string dimension into multiple values using regular expressions.
-- Yoou can use Apache NiFi to preprocess any formats that you have trouble reading directly.
+- You can use Apache NiFi to preprocess any formats that you have trouble reading directly.

 ---